alex-a-soto/alexsoto/building-an-eink-laptop.md

 - Clear the screen
 - Turn on and off the backlight

-The ability to easily change the monitor's modes without software, the fast screen refresh, and the backlight make it a great base to build an eink laptop.
+The ability to easily change the monitor's modes without software, the fast screen refresh, and the backlight make it a great base to build an e-ink laptop.

 ## Next Steps
-The first post went over my reasons for building an eink laptop, some history about eink technology, the eink modding community, recent advancements, and the hardware I've selected to create an eink laptop.
+The first post went over my reasons for building an e-ink laptop, some history about e-ink technology, the e-ink modding community, recent advancements, and the hardware I've selected to create an e-ink laptop.

 The next post in the series will be a teardown of the Dasung HD-FT, inspired by Kev Zettler's work on the Dasung Paperlike Pro.[^zettler]

-If this post resonated positively or negatively, send me a [direct message](https://twitter.com/messages/compose?recipient_id=4648173315) on [Twitter](https://twitter.com/alexsoto_dev), and we can talk.
+If this post resonated positively or negatively, send me a [direct message](https://twitter.com/messages/compose?recipient_id=4648173315) on [Twitter](https://twitter.com/alexsotodev), and we can talk.
 Also, ping if you’d like to know the updates on this post or if you have suggestions, comments, questions, or would like to collaborate.

 [^eink-founding]: [E Ink - Wikipedia](https://en.wikipedia.org/wiki/E_Ink)